 How does the Beyerdynamic DT 700 PRO X sound?

-The DT 700 PRO X is a pretty neutral-sounding headset when measured against our house ideal curve for studio headphones.
-Particularly in the highs, the 700 PRO X mirrors our ideal just at a reduced volume.
+The DT 700 PRO X (in cyan) is a pretty neutral-sounding headset when measured against our house ideal curve (in pink) for studio headphones.
+Particularly in the highs, the DT 700 PRO X mirrors our ideal just at a reduced volume.
 Compared to other frequencies, the treble notes sound quieter than you might expect but not dramatically so.
 Those conditioned by consumer-oriented headphones might need a little time to adapt; studio headphones are not for every application.
 As with any headset used for studios, you get used to the quirks.

 While a studio headset is intended to reveal audio truths, whatever you mix or listen to is not going to sound the same on a consumer headset.
 Even though the DT 700 PRO X does its job excellently, some songs I love are so poorly mixed for a neutral frequency response that I can’t enjoy them on this headset.